-This is my updated Cycle Clothing Ireland 2020 complete buyer’s guide.
+This is my updated Cycle Shorts Ireland and Cycle Clothing Ireland 2020 complete buyer’s guide.
 In this guide you’ll find six useful tips on the best places to buy cycling shorts and cycle clothing in general online and in store if you’re based in Ireland.
 I’ll cover:

 - Chain Reaction Cycles and other cycling gear online specialist stores